 As a proctor, you must be attentive to the group of exam takers and make your presence known throughout the administration.
+You must carry out your responsibilities in an organized, friendly, and nondiscriminatory manner.
 During the exam, you must not read, eat, drink, engage in conversation, correct papers, or perform any activity not related to the administration.
+You may never discuss unreleased multiple-choice and free-response questions with anyone.
+You may only discuss free-response questions if those specific questions were released on the College Board website two days after the regularly scheduled exam administration.